-It’s easy to overlook a small but important detail when rushing off on vacation.
+It’s easy to overlook a small but important detail when rushing off on an overseas trip.
 You may have perfected your packing list, but there are still a few mundane items that can really make or break a good holiday.
-Avoid vacation regret with these 15 essential things that travellers forget to do before they leave home.
+Avoid vacation regret with these 16 things that travellers forget to do before they leave home.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.